Message for Readers

 I cannot stress how much freedom and options you have once you make your own profit.
 You can use it to further invest, buy out impatient shareholders, pay yourself better etc. Don’t forget many many successful entrepreneurs have not taken Vc money.
 And outcome can still be great.
 There are 2800 gcb in sg, I believe Vc funded tech founder owners account for less than 1% of them.

 How about founders running early stage startups and early investors?
 Actually this space hasn’t been affected that much.
 Valuations have gone down somewhat but because it’s very far from exit, investors are still cutting cheques but maybe 20-30% less.
 To me, founders in seed and series A should still do the same thing of building great product, proving product market fit and then scaling it further.
 Early investors are also fine.
 If you invest below $6-7m post round, an exit at 30-50m is still not bad.
 For example, the early investors of a recent exit techinasia or affable are still fine.
-But I think their last stage one esp for TIA will not have done well.
+But I think their last stage investors esp for TIA will not have done so well.

 Friday, September 15, 2023